kikiisong/HCI-homework/index.md

 **The fear of being socially disconnected and left out** is another reason for people staying on their or social media , sometimes for a lengthy period.
 This one did not apply to me as much as the previous two.

-### Getting my life together (and what kind of design would help)
+### Getting my life together

 Phone detoxication was a long and gradual journey for me.

 The social media platforms and the smartphone system put so much effort into pulling you in but so little into helping you stay away when you want to.

 My first attempt was setting a screen time limit for all applications on my phone.
 It worked for a few days, then I got used to clicking the “15 more minutes” option.
-It really should just quit, or even lock the app for me.
-If I need more minutes, I must gain it through something more demanding than just one click.

-I proceeded with uninstalling all my social media applications and hiding “Safari”.
-This method worked better than the last one.
-I sometimes reinstalled them back, but the effort involved served as a reminder so that I was more conscious of how I should use them.
+I then uninstalled all my social media applications and hiding “Safari”.
+This method worked better.
+I sometimes reinstalled them back, but the effort involved served as a reminder of how I should use them.
 I would delete them as soon as I sensed that I was spending too much time on them.
-My screen time goes down to 6-8 hours per day.
+My screen time went down to 6-8 hours per day.

 Recently I improved a bit further.
 My average screen time is stable at 5.5 hours per day while I can name a lot of fragments that are meaningful such as group meetings, catching up with family and friends, and trip planning.

 All the reasons and methods aside, “I” am the greatest factor and the best method.
 My mental state got better as my life was settling down.
 As the new semester starts, I finally have my feet on the ground.
 I found my goals and passion again.
 I also developed a time management system that suits me.
 There are so many other things I want to do other than staying on my phone, so I do those instead.

-My awareness of the concept of “digital wellbeing” also helps.
-I watched “The Social Dilemma”.
-It helped me understand what external factors contributed to my phone “addiction”.
-Being conscious of those is key to a successful detoxication.
+Being aware of the concept of “digital wellbeing” and what's working against my detoxication is also important.
+I high recommend watching *The Social Dilemma*!